 OK, so this is similar to what we saw with the mutual fund version, but there are some differences.

 - The strategy is written differently here, but it tells us the same thing.
 Here, they name the index (whereas they didn’t in the summary of the mutual fund) but that isn’t particularly important.
-This tells us it invest in the total US stock market, which is what we’re looking for (assuming, of course, that we’re looking for a fund to fit that part of our asset allocation).
+This tells us it invest in the total US stock market, which is what we’re looking for (based on our asset allocation).

 - The expense ratio here is even lower: .03% That’s fantastic.